antaresproject/docs/docs/installation/installation_auto.md

 mkdir -p /var/www
 ```

-Automatic installation is based on a bash script.
-You can download it from the following [location](https://raw.githubusercontent.com/antaresproject/installer/master/installer.sh) or directly on the server:
+Download the installer script:
 ```bash
 wget https://raw.githubusercontent.com/antaresproject/installer/master/installer.sh
 ```

-The installer script needs to be in the `/var/www` server directory.
+**Hint: ** The installer script needs to be in the `/var/www` server directory.

 Once you're set, run the following command and wait for the magic: